DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Debug/Debug Mode.md

 ## Debug Entities

-Normally, the MGE omits [[entities]] with the `is_debug` value of `true` when loading [[Maps]].
+Normally, the Mage Game Engine (MGE) omits [[entities]] with the `is_debug` value of `true` when loading [[maps]].
 Such entities effectively do not exist in "production mode," and therefore will not be included in the list of entities in the [[hex editor]], will not appear anywhere on the map, cannot be the target of [[scripts]], etc.  #verifyme When debug mode is activated, however, the [[Map Loads|current map is reloaded]] and `is_debug` entities are included.

-The chapter 1 version of the engine *must* use debug entities to trigger all debug scripts, as the serial [[terminal]] was not implemented yet, and there was not yet an action to check whether debug mode is on.
+The chapter 1 version of the engine *must* use debug entities to trigger debug scripts, as the serial [[terminal]] was not implemented yet, and there was not yet an action to check whether debug mode is on.

 ### Best Practice